TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 or operations that the API exposes are implemented.

-The performance of an app can be improved by caching frequently accessed data to fast storage that\'s located close to the app.
+The performance of an app can be improved by caching frequently accessed data to fast storage that's located close to the app.
 Apps can implement read-through caching with the cache-aside pattern.
 This pattern determines whether the item is currently in the cache.
-If the item isn\'t in the cache, it\'s read from the data store and added to the cache.
+If the item isn't in the cache, it's read from the data store and added to the cache.

 When communicating with web APIs, apps must be sensitive to transient